akhil-datla/Mock-Server/README.md

 This mock server can be used for testing HTTP requests.
 The server can return the headers of an HTTP request, echo a JSON body back, or have text sent over an HTTP request from a file.

 [Download](https://github.com/akhil-datla/Mock-Server/releases/tag/v1.0)
+**NOTE: WINDOWS computers should download the test.txt or create one and save it into the same directory as the mock server program for the default /file API***

 To run the mock server from Terminal, type the following command:
 ```